mpv-player/mpv/DOCS/man/input.rst

 ``deinterlace``
     While video is active, this behaves differently from the option.
 It will never return the ``auto`` value (but the state as observed by the video chain).
-You cannot set ``auto`` either.

-    Option changes at runtime are affected by this as well.
+If you set ``auto``, the property will set this as the option value, and will return the actual video chain state as observed instead of auto.

 ``video-aspect``
     While video is active, always returns the effective aspect ratio.
+Setting a special value (like ``no``, values ``<= 0``) will make the property set this as option, and return whatever actual aspect was derived from the option setting.

 ``brightness`` (and other color options)
     If ``--vo=xv`` is used, these properties may return the adapter's current